 Skull & Teeth

 Australopithecines had many unique cranial and dental features.
 They had a cranial capacity of about 470 cubic centimeters on average.
 This made their brains about a third larger than the average chimpanzee’s.
 Their face was quite broad because of their projecting cheekbones.
 Their jaw took on a “U” shape quite different from the nice parabola seen in humans.
 Behind their incisors, (the four teeth in the front of the jaw), australopithecines had a shelf that extended backward.
 They also had large molar teeth suited for eating vegetation.

 Limb bones are very informative when reconstructing extinct animals.
-By comparing fossils to living organisms with similar limb proportions we can theorize how they might have walked.
+As a result of comparing fossils to living organisms with similar limb proportions, we can theorize how they might have walked.
 Chimpanzees have very long, muscular arms and short legs.
 This functional arrangement allows them to be proficient at climbing and hanging from branches.
 It is also suited for knuckle-walking along the ground because it raises the front of their torso giving them a better line of sight.
 Humans, on the other hand, have long legs and short arms because our legs serve as our main mechanism of propulsion.
 The Little Foot skeleton (StW 573) preserves complete limb bones, allowing us to compare it to chimpanzees and humans.
 Like humans, Little Foot’s leg was longer than its arm.
 This similarity is likewise consistent with the idea that the australopithecines were suited for walking upright.